d11e9/universal-dapp/README.md

     <script src="lib/web3.min.js"></script>
     <script src="src/universal-dapp.js"></script>

-For the truly Universal Dapp which has input for ABI and Bytecode you can do the following:
+For the Universal-Universal Dapp which has input for ABI and Bytecode you can do the following:

     <script>
         $(function(){